SS U.S.S.R. Victory: Korean War

 U.S.S.R.
 Victory served as merchant marine ship supplying goods for the Korean War.
 She helped move the 140th Medium Tank Battalion.
 About 75 percent of the personnel taken to Korea for the Korean War came by the merchant marine ships.
 U.S.S.R.
 Victory transported goods, mail, food and other supplies.
 About 90 percent of the cargo was moved by merchant marine naval to the war zone.
 U.S.S.R.
 Victory made trips between 18 November 1950 and 23 December 1952, helping American forces engaged against Communist aggression in South Korea.

 SS Indian Navigator

-On March 7, 1947 the ship was sold to the India Steamship Company of Calcutta, India and renamed the SS Indian Navigator.
+On March 7, 1947, the ship was sold to the India Steamship Company of Calcutta, India and renamed Indian Navigator.
 The Indian Navigator was steaming from Hamburg to Calcutta with a cargo of sulphur.
-On 31 December 1960 she had a cargo hold explosion and fire when she was off the south western tip of Cornwall, United Kingdom, near the Isles of Scilly.
+On 31 December 1960 she had a cargo hold explosion and fire when she was off the southwestern tip of Cornwall, United Kingdom, near the Isles of Scilly.
 The crew abandoned ship into the lifeboats after the explosion.
 She was towed by SS Indian Success, but with another cargo explosion she foundered and sank on 2 January 1961, with loss of life of some marine salvage personal.
 She is now about 129 meters under water.